Modelling Japan's Railways

 Tomix have an extensive website, unfortunately it is only in the Japanese language.

-Green Max offers kits of many EMU's and structures and lots of seperate parts like bogies, pantographs etc.
+Green Max offers R-T-R models and kits of many EMU's and structures and lots of seperate parts like bogies, pantographs etc.

 Hasegawa, the parent company of Modemo Modemo offers a selection of modern and older Japanese trams and some JR EMU's in N-scale.
 In H0 scale Modemo offers fine tram kits.
 Japanese language only.

 Micro Ace offers a wide range of N-scale rolling stock.
-Steam locos are theri speciality, but electric and diesel locos and MU's have been added to this rapidly growing range.
+Steam locos are their speciality, but electric and diesel locos and b oth diesel and electric MU's have been added to this rapidly growing range.
 Japanese language only.

 Popondetta took over the Kawai range after Kawai went out of business.

 Diorama Display Factory makes ready-made scenics, custom-built scenics built to order are also possible.